bchimborazo/sqlite_pandas_dbs/README.md

 WHERE last_cpt LIKE '992%' AND last_visit_dt >= '2025-01-01'
 ORDER BY last_visit_dt DESC;
    ```
-- Explanation: This query finds office visit procedures (CPT codes starting with 992) since January 1, 2025.
-94 patients had office visits in 2025, with the most recent visits occurring in September 2025.
+- Explanation: This query selects the following columns: patient_id, last_CPT code, and last_visit_dt and searches for records where the "last_cpt" code starts with "992" and the "last_visit_dt" is on or after January 1st, 2025.
+Based on the results, 94 patients
+have had visits in 2025.

 ![QueryC](images/pic3.png)